akshay-kamath/Data-Science-Portfolio/Data Visualization/README.md

 # Data Visualization Portfolio

-This repository features a collection of data analysis and visualization projects created using Python, showcasing my proficiency in turning complex datasets into clear, compelling, and actionable insights.
-The projects highlight my skills in data manipulation, exploratory data analysis, and advanced data visualization techniques to tell a story with data.
+This repository showcases a collection of data analysis and visualization projects created using Python.
+The projects highlight skills in data manipulation, exploratory data analysis, and advanced data visualization techniques, demonstrating the ability to turn complex datasets into clear, compelling, and actionable insights.

 ## Project 1: Immigration to Canada Data Visualization